and Jason has welcomed them, and they all act contrary to the decrees of Caesar, saying that there is another king, Jesus.”

 “Therefore having overlooked the times of ignorance, God is now declaring to men that all people everywhere should repent,

-(a) All people everywhere should repent.
+(b) All people everywhere.
 Like Peter, Paul understood that God wants no one to perish but all to come to repentance (2 Pet.
 3:9).
-All people includes Jews and Gentiles, both good and the bad.
+All people includes Jews and Gentiles.
+All people includes both the good and the bad.